 Fresh corn tortillas are the best, but if you prefer flour tortillas go with them.

-We did not serve the dish with tortillas, but rice was perfect.
+We did not serve the dish with tortillas, but the rice was perfect.

 Also, if you prefer it without rice, a dollop of Mexican crema works well with the dish.

 So, are you going to try it?
-I personally love meals like this that are fairly easy to cook and serve in basically one hour.
+I personally love meals like this that are relatively easy to cook and serve in basically one hour.

 - 2 tablespoons vegetable oil